Menu Close

 loving your body will give you happiness

 While the idea of loving your body may seem good, it can be a difficult goal for many people who struggle with body image.
-What your body needs is respect, appreciation, care and good treatment
+What your body needs is respect, appreciation and care.

-These issues come from a psychological and emotional experience and are often caused by societal pressures, media, trauma and genetics.
+These issues come from a psychological and emotional experience and can be caused by societal pressures, media, trauma and genetics.
 Addressing them may require therapy, education and social change.

 only women are affected by body image issues

-Body image problems impact people of all genders.
-Everyone can experience pressure to conform to societal beauty standards.
+Body image problems can impact everyone, who may experience pressure to confirm to societal beauty standards.

 Causes of negative body image

-Negative thoughts about your body image are typically influenced by your day to day life.
+Negative thoughts about your body image are typically influenced by your day-to-day life.
 In the age of social media and television, it can be hard to escape looking at other people’s appearance.
-The media you consume may also promote on type of body as the ‘desired’ look with little representation of other bodies.
-This may all lead to you comparing yourself, which results in negative body image.
+The media you consume may also promote one type of body as the ‘desired’ look with little representation of other bodies.
+Research demonstrates that 20% of Scottish adults said images used in advertising had caused them to worry about their body image.
+32% of young people believe that social media content had them worrying about their body image.
+This all may lead to you comparing yourself, which results in a negative body image.

-People in your life may also comment on your appearance, or you are limited to wearing certain clothes due to your body.
+Our relationships with family and friends can influence our body image.
+People in your life may also comment on your appearance such as wearing certain clothes due to your body.
 These comments and experiences may also lead to negative body image, which can impact your quality of life and mental health.

 and mental health

-• Anxiety: negative body image can trigger anxiety, especially in social situations where one may feel scrutinized or judged for their appearance.
-Fear of judgment or rejection can lead to social isolation and avoidance.
+• Anxiety: negative body image can trigger anxiety, especially in social situations where one may feel scrutinised or judged for their appearance.
+Fear of judgement or rejection can lead to social isolation and avoidance.

 • Depression: persistent dissatisfaction with one’s body can contribute to feelings of hopelessness, sadness and may lead to developing depression.

-• Negative coping mechanisms: some people may turn to harmful coping mechanisms such as substance abuse, self-harm, or disordered eating patterns to cope with distressing body image thoughts and feelings.
+• Negative coping mechanisms: some people may turn to harmful coping mechanisms such as substance use, self-harm, suicidal thoughts or disordered eating patterns to cope with distressing body image related thoughts and feelings.

 Steps to take

-If you feel like you are struggling with your body image, there are many things you can do to help change your negative thought pattern.
-Being kind to yourself is one of the most important steps you can take in changing how you feel about your body and appearance.
-Here are some other steps you can take to reduce your negative body image:
+If you feel like you are struggling with your body image, there are many things you can do and steps you can take to help change your negative thought pattern:

 Take a step back from social media: It can be hard to focus on the positive things about your body when comparing yourself to others.
 There can be so much pressure online to look a certain way, stepping away from social media can reduce this pressure.